 Welcome

-To the beautiful, unspoilt north east coast of Sardinia, and our luxury apartments and villas situated in Pittulongu, near Olbia and the Costa Smeralda, and just a 20 minute transfer time from Olbia airport.
+To the beautiful, unspoilt North East coast of Sardinia, and our luxury apartment situated in Pittulongu, near Olbia and the Costa Smeralda, and just a 20 minute transfer time from Olbia airport.

-We have two stylish luxury apartments and two luxury villas, each with their own private swimming pools for rental.
-All have the use of a communal swimming pool, and are set in the same tranquil location with fantastic views towards Isola Tavolara.
+Our apartment has a small secluded garden, and use of a private communal swimming pool, in season only, and is set in a tranquil location with fantastic views towards Isola Tavolara.
 The background photograph shows the nearest sandy beach which is only a 10 minute walk away.
-Prices start from £500 per week.
+Prices start from an inclusive price of £800 per week.

-Architecturally designed in typical Sardinian style, the properties are attractive, well furnished and combine a luxury holiday with the flexibility of self catering.
-They are ideal for couples wanting a relaxing romantic break, for family holidays, or for a group of friends or several families who wish to holiday together, but reside separately.
+Architecturally designed in typical Sardinian style, the property is attractive, well furnished, private and combines a luxury holiday with the flexibility of self catering.
+Casa di Volpe sleeps 4 people in two bedrooms, and is ideal for couples wanting a relaxing romantic break, or for family holidays.

 Pittulongu is perfect all year, and is ideal for those who wish to enjoy a stunning location, yet be close to good amenities.
 The location is ideal for exploring the exotic beaches of the Costa Smeralda, the marina’s of Port Cervo and Porto Rotondo, as well as the natural unspoilt interior of the island.